Puget Sound National Bank (Everett, WA)

 Cause Details

-Refusal of Eastern banks to honor heavy drafts on securities offered, causing inability to realize on securities.
+Refusal of eastern banks/correspondents to honor heavy drafts on offered securities; inability to realize on securities.

 Newspaper Excerpt

-On account of inability to realize on securities the Puget Sound National Bank of Everett suspended to-day.
+On account of inability to realize on securities the Puget Sound National bank of Everett suspended today.
+The suspension is said to be due to the refusal of Eastern banks to honor heavy drafts on the security offered.

 Source